The power of our interactions will shape our future success.

 When someone is telling you a story, and they get interrupted (maybe their phone goes off or a waiter asks for the order) remember to ask them to finish the story.

-There are many ways to build rapport with people, and they are all simple when broken down, remember no one was born confident it is a learned behavior, by avoiding stressful situations your body thinks it’s doing you a favour (removing you from danger), but with the tools and a willingness to take action anyone can become confident and charismatic.
+There are many ways to build rapport with people, and they are all simple when broken down, remember no one was born confident it is a learned behaviour, by avoiding stressful situations your body thinks it’s doing you a favour (removing you from danger), but with the tools and a willingness to take action anyone can become confident and charismatic.

 Focus on one or two techniques every time you go out until they become second nature then add in others, and before you know it, you will not only be held in high regard by the people you meet, you will be confident in your people skills.